 You should take the dog to the vet immediately when it begins to show symptoms of the disease.
 If the infection progresses, a secondary bacterial infection may occur and affect the immune system.

-During the early stage, dogs with distemper will experience the following symptoms.
-In rare occasions, dogs can also suffer from pustular dermatitis.
+During the early stage, dogs with distemper will experience the following cold-like symptoms.
+On rare occasions, dogs can also suffer from pustular dermatitis.

 - sneezing and coughing